zeek/zeek/scripts/base/init-bare.zeek.rst

       num_context: :zeek:type:`count`
          Number of involuntary context switches.

-   Statistics about Bro's process.
+   Statistics about Zeek's process.

    .. zeek:see:: get_proc_stats

-   .. note:: All process-level values refer to Bro's main process only, not to
+   .. note:: All process-level values refer to Zeek's main process only, not to
       the child process it spawns for doing communication.

 .. zeek:type:: RADIUS::AttributeList